The function of retinal pericytes in wet AMD

 How can this help?

-Understanding the role of CD248 in AMD could reveal whether a drug that blocks this protein might prevent or reduce retinal damage, helping to preserve vision for people affected by the condition.
+Understanding the metabolism of these candidate proteins in AMD could reveal whether a drug that blocks this protein might prevent or reduce retinal damage, helping to preserve vision for people affected by the condition.

 Professor Luminita Paraoan and her team, University of Liverpool